raffrant/raffrant/README.md

 ###
 <p align="left">
-I’m a research engineer passionate about deep tech, clever ideas, and building things that work in practice.<br>
+I'm Rafail, a research engineer passionate about deep tech, clever ideas, and building things that work in practice.<br>
 My work focuses on the control of quantum systems, with a strong interest in modeling, optimization, and computational methods.<br><br>

 - 🚀 I’m especially interested in quantum technologies, quantitative modelling, high-performance computing, and practical AI.<br>